 Here are some tips for caring for Cubaris sp. isopods:

-1. Food – Cubaris sp. isopods are scavengers, which means they will eat just about anything organic.
+Food – Cubaris sp. isopods are scavengers, which means they will eat just about anything organic.
 This includes decaying plant matter, fruits and vegetables, and even dead insects.
-It’s important to provide them with a varied diet to ensure they are getting all of the nutrients they need.
+It’s important to provide them with a variety of foods, including foods like vegetable scraps, leaf litter, and hardwoods.
+Calcium sources such as cuttlebone and eggshells are essential items for their health and proper shell development.

 Breeding Cubaris sp.
 Isopods